News Feed

 Photo for illustrative purposes.
 German troops stand with their weapons at the Quadriga military exercises involving German, French, Lithuanian and Dutch troops during a Distinguished Visitors' Day on May 29, 2024 near Pabrade, Lithuania.
 (Sean Gallup/Getty Images)

-Japan and Sweden signaled on Aug.
+Japan, Sweden, and other countries signaled on Aug.
 19 they are prepared to contribute to a multinational package of security guarantees for Ukraine, joining a coalition of more than 30 countries working to prevent Russia from launching a future invasion under any potential ceasefire deal.

 Japanese Prime Minister Shigeru Ishiba said Tokyo is weighing its role in the "coalition of the willing," a group that includes some NATO states and Ukraine's key allies.